wtsi-ic/wtsi-software-policy/POLICY.md

 Licenses chosen for distribution should require recipients to preserve authorship records in any versions they redistribute.

-## Applying a license
+## <a name="impnotes.licence"></a>Applying a licence

-In addition to the copyright notices which are required to be included in each source code file regardless of whether or not software is ever distributed outside the institute, any software that is distributed outside the Institute must have one of the acceptable free software licenses applied to any code under GRL copyright so that it is clear to recipients what the license terms are under which they are receiving the software.
+In addition to the copyright notices which are required to be included in each source code file regardless of whether or not software is ever distributed outside the institute, any software that is distributed outside the Institute must have one of the acceptable free software licences applied to any code under GRL copyright so that it is clear to recipients what the licence terms are under which they are receiving the software.

-A statement must be added to each source code file following the copyright notice and author record and indicating under which license(s) the code is available and under what terms it can be copied, modified, and redistributed.
-In the case of short licenses (including any of the recommended permissive licenses) the best way to do that is to include the full text of the license in each source file.
-Other licenses (including all of the recommended copyleft licenses) have a much longer license document which would not be reasonable to include within each source file.
-For such licenses, a copying permission statement should be included in each source file in place of the actual license, and that statement should indicate what license applies and where the licensee can find a copy of that license.
-The authors of the license will normally provide an appropriate statement or template to be used for that purpose.
+A statement must be added to each source code file following the copyright notice and author record and indicating under which licence(s) the code is available and under what terms it can be copied, modified, and redistributed.
+In the case of short licences (including any of the recommended permissive licences) the best way to do that is to include the full text of the licence in each source file.
+Other licences (including all of the recommended copyleft licences) have a much longer licence document which would not be reasonable to include within each source file.
+For such licences, a copying permission statement should be included in each source file in place of the actual licence, and that statement should indicate what licence applies and where the licensee can find a copy of that licence.
+The authors of the licence will normally provide an appropriate statement or template to be used for that purpose.

-In addition, it is good practice to take additional steps to make the license terms clear to users who may not be accustomed to reading the source code to software they obtain:
+In addition, it is good practice to take additional steps to make the licence terms clear to users who may not be accustomed to reading the source code to software they obtain:

-*  state on any web pages providing access to the software under which license it is available
+*  state on any web pages providing access to the software under which licence it is available

-*  provide the full text of the license in the root directory of any distribution (including a source code or binary distribution) -- usually this is included in a file called `LICENSE` or `COPYING`
+*  provide the full text of the licence in the root directory of any distribution (including a source code or binary distribution) -- usually this is included in a file called `LICENSE` or `COPYING`